zenon70/rocketprogram.github.io/README.md

 this program simulates rocket launches, orbits, and interplanetary spaceflight.

-*orbMech[ver].js can be used to convert between Keplerian Orbital Elements and Cartesian State Vectors*
+*the file orbMech.js can be used to convert between Keplerian Orbital Elements and Cartesian State Vectors*

 ## main features ##
 - n-body physics integrated with keplerian physics